Altun Shan National Nature Reserve: Ecoregion

 Most of the reserve is in the "North Tibetan Plateau-Kunlun Mountains alpine desert" ecoregion, an area characterized by extreme aridity, high winds, and very cold winters.
 The northeast of the reserve around Lake Ayakum is in the Qaidam Basin semi-desert ecoregion.
 Qaidam is the Mongolian word for 'salt', and the region is one of gravelly desert and some saline meadows and salt lakes.
 Temperatures reach an average high of 56.5 F in August, and average lows of -18.6 F in January.
 There is little to no precipitation in most years, but some frost cover.

 Flora and fauna

 The reserve provides space outside of human development for some of the largest herds of hoofed in Asia: the vulnerable Tibetan wild yak (Bos mutus) (an estimated 10,000), wild ass (30,000), and Tibetan antelope (Pantholops hodgsonii) (up to 75,000).
 The area is also an important habitat for the endangered Kozlov's Pika, and the relatively common Ladak pika.
 There are also small populations of dholes (Wild Asiatic dogs).
+Wolves, Snow leopards and Tibetan blue bears also live in this area.